axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_tss_start-keygen.md

-      --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") -s, --sequence uint            The sequence number of the signing account (offline mode only) --trust-node               Trust connected full node (don't verify proofs for responses) (default true) -y, --yes                      Skip tx broadcasting prompt confirmation
+      --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") -s, --sequence uint            The sequence number of the signing account (offline mode only) --trust-node               Trust connected full node (don't verify proofs for responses) (default true) --validator-count int      number of top validators to participate in the key generation -y, --yes                      Skip tx broadcasting prompt confirmation
 ```